Offshore Wind Deep Dive: Is the Model Broken?

 Hassan Hamdan

-Partner and Managing Director of Alvarez and Marsal
+Managing Director & Partner with Alvarez and Marsal Infrastructure and Capital Projects